leon-v/ESP8266-NONOS-SDK-2.0-Low-Power-WiFi-Node/README.md

 #Low power real time ESP8266 with REST interface.#

+## THIS PROJEST IS STILL COMING OUT OF PROOF-OF-CONCEPT AND IS NOT STABLE##

 ##The Environment:##
 So you understand this build environment, here is its description.